mattalbright/infoq-rss/README.md

 infoq-rss
 =========

-This is a simple Sinatra app that puts mp3 enclosures into infoq's personalized RSS feed, so that it can work with any standard podcatcher (I use BeyondPod on Android).
+This is a simple Sinatra app that puts mp3 enclosures into infoq's personalized RSS feed, so that it can work with any standard podcatcher (I use PocketCasts on Android).

 I've been annoyed with InfoQ's RSS feed for a long time, since it's my only source of awesome mp3 content that doesn't have enclosures in their feed.
-This required a Rube Goldberg amalgam of Dropbox favorites and a BeyondPod folder feed.
+This required a Rube Goldberg amalgam of Dropbox favorites and a PocketCasts folder feed.
 InfoQ requires you to login to download MP3s, so this code might violate some terms of service or something, but there's no agreement during the registration process.
 InfoQ is welcome to contact me to discuss.

 To get the mp3 of every presentation, add http://infoq-rss.herokuapp.com/rss to your podcatcher.
 Unfortunately, the InfoQ RSS feed only contains the most recent 16 items, which includes presentations, articles and interviews.
 This feed will only show presentations, so you'll likely get less than 16.